hoquocthien/EHNet-Efficient-Hybrid-Network-with-Dual-Attention-for-Image-Deblurring/README.md

 python test.py --target_dir path_to_target --input_dir path_to_input --weights path_to_pretrained_weights --output_dir path_to_save_image
 ```
 ## Evaluation
 - For evaluation GoPro / HIDE dataset.
-Compare the results output with target images of the test set.
+Compare the results images with the target images of the test set.
 ```
 evaluate_GOPRO.m
 ```
  For evaluation Realblur_J / RealBlur_R dataset.
-Compare the results output with target images of the test set.
+Compare the results images with the target images of the test set.
 ```
 evaluate_realblur.py
 ```